YOUR IMMEDIATE SITUATION - INFLUENCES

 YOUR IMMEDIATE SITUATION

-Whatever your situation in life, you will always have some kind of duty or responsibility, especially to our parents or authority figures, who have put themselves out, given us life and nurtured our early years with considerable self-sacrifice.
+Parents - Whatever your situation in life, you will always have some kind of duty or responsibility, especially to our parents or authority figures, who have put themselves out, given you life and nurtured your early years with considerable self-sacrifice.

-Because of their additional decades of life experience, and also their affection for you, it is always valuable to consider their opinion, and usually the wise advice from older people, before making any important decisions.
+Because of their additional decades of life experience, and also their affection for you, it is always valuable to consider their opinion, or wise advice from other older people, before making any important decisions.

-Choosing to allow yourself to be influenced by the ‘Dopamine Buzz’ of the Social Media community is not living, and routinely causes unhappiness with your own life, when compared with other people’s ‘Highlight Reel’ of selected photos.
+Choosing to allow yourself to be influenced by the Values of the Social Media community is not being 'You', and often causes unhappiness with your own life, when you compete with other people’s ‘Highlight Reel’ of selected photos.

-When making decisions in your Immediate Situation, always do your best to be ‘good’ – which will be guided by your Conscience, since peace is promised to those who try to do good, and those who act against their Conscience, for whatever reason of external pressure, will lose their peace.
+Peace and Happiness peace is promised to those who try to do good, and those who act against their Conscience, for whatever reason of external pressure, will lose their peace in quiet moments.

 “Peace to men of good will!”